Quantum vs. semiclassical description of in-QGP quarkonia in the quantum Brownian regime: Global picture of the evolution

-At early time and small temperature, the dynamics is essentially unitary.
-The increase of $\sqrt{\langle y^2\rangle}$ is related to the initial increase of the size of the initial vacuum state, which is smaller that the corresponding in-medium state, as already mentioned.
-As time increases, the behavior changes, reflecting the fact that for $T\gtrsim 0.3$ GeV, the early dynamics gradually becomes dominantly non-unitary.
 The decrease of $\sqrt{\langle y^2\rangle}$ is hence more pronounced, as the collisions play an increasing role, which one can relate to the fast increase of $\sqrt{\langle p^2\rangle}$ observed in Fig.~\ref{fig:sqrt-p-squared} for $T\ge 0.4$ GeV.
-At later times, the non-unitary dynamics drives the system to a stationary state, and $\sqrt{\langle y^2\rangle}$ evolves toward the thermal wavelength $1/\sqrt{M T}$.
+At later times, the non-unitary dynamics drives the system to a stationary state, and $\sqrt{\langle y^2\rangle}$ evolves toward the thermal wavelength $\sqrt{2/M T}$.
 The condition $\sqrt{\langle y^2\rangle} \lesssim y_\mathrm{infl}$ is approximately fulfilled in all cases, except at the highest temperature considered, where $y_{\rm infl}$ appears to be much smaller than the initial size of the wave packet.
 However, this does not entail a breakdown of the semiclassical approximation: when evaluated with the SC approximation, $\sqrt{\langle y^2\rangle}$ exhibits a dependence with time quite close to that displayed in Fig.~\ref{fig:coherence-length-vs-turning-point-new } for the quantum evaluation.